jindajia/icml-rebuttal-anwser/README.md

 **Table2: Model training configuration for scalability experiments.**

+*The sequence length is uniformly set to 4096, except for the 18B model, which uses a sequence length of 2048 due to memory constraints.*
 | **Model Size** | **Tensor Parallel Size** | **Pipeline Parallel Size** | **Grad Accum Step** | **Microbatch Size** | **Sequence Length** |
 |----------------|---------------------------|-----------------------------|----------------------|----------------------|----------------------|
 | 1.3B           | 4                         | 1                           | 32           | 4            | 4096                 |